tldr-pages/tldr/pages/common/podman.md

 `podman ps`

-- List all containers (running and stopped):
+- List all containers (both running and stopped):

 `podman ps --all`